art-of-orange-pill/art-of-orange-pill.github.io/_posts/2023-09-24-art-of-orange-pilling.md

 The argument that bitcoin lacks intrinsic value is commonly raised by skeptics, including those who may not be well-versed in the subject and those who prefer alternative assets like gold.
-To counter this point, it\'s essential to recognise that value is fundamentally subjective.
+To counter this point, it's essential to recognise that value is fundamentally subjective.
 While some argue for an objective value based on quantifiable factors, such as the labor required for production, the Austrian perspective highlights the subjectivity of value, tied